chagge/launcher/README.md

 How is it different?
 ---
-1. DVT is local, it doesn't require internet connection.
+1. Local, it doesn't require internet connection.
     Almost *all* products on the market rely on internet connection, because speech recognition is a computation-intensive task, which has to be done in back-end servers.
     However, DVT is designed to be a light-weight speech interface.
-By use a voice tagging-retrieve mechanism, the recognition can be done locally.
+A voice tagging-retrieve mechanism makes it possible to do the recognition locally on the phone.
-2. DVT is fast.
+2. Fast.
     DVT reponds extremely fast because it is local, no time wasted to communicate with the back-end decoding cluster.
-3. DVT is language independent.
+3. Language independent.
     English, Chinese, Spanish etc, you can use whatever language you like, DVT is not picky.
-4. DVT is accent independent.
+4. Accent independent.
     DVT don't care if you have a heavy accent, it just works fine.
-5. DVT is highly customizable.
+5. Highly customizable.
     As a tagging system, users choose what to tag, what not to tag.
 In principle, *all* operation can be tagged with user's voice.
 Tags can be easily added, removed.
-6. DVT is accurate.
+6. Accurate.
     The number of "most-frequent" operations on a mobile phone won't be large.
-Say, under 100 tags, DVT's recognition accuracy can reach more than 95%.
+Say, 100 tags, DVT's recognition accuracy can reach more than 95%.